Hypergraph Convolutional Networks for Fine-grained ICU Patient Similarity Analysis and Risk Prediction

 Tables \ref{tab:Personalized1} and \ref{tab:Personalized2} show the results obtained from the in-hospital mortality risk prediction in CHF and Diabetic patients.
 Group I represents the data from patients with a particular disease, while Group II represents all the remaining data.
 Overall, Group II reported significantly more AUROC, AUPRC, Precision, Recall, F1 Score, and Min(Se, P+) scores than Group I. It seems possible that these results are due to differences in the size and quality of the datasets.

-Further, there are significant differences between the prediction outcomes in CHF and Diabetic patients.
+Furthermore, there are significant differences between the prediction outcomes in CHF and Diabetic patients.
 For instance, from the data in Table \ref{tab:Personalized1}, Group I in CHF patients reported significantly more AUROC, AUPRC, Precision, F1 Score, and Min(Se, P+) scores than Group I in Diabetic patients.
 These results demonstrate the effectiveness and robustness of our proposed network construction, leveraging the foundation of Hypergraph Convolutional Networks (i.e., based on prior medical knowledge) to contribute to personalized mortality risk prediction.
 A further study with more focus on diseases with high mortality, such as sepsis \cite{su2022early} and acute kidney injury \cite{lin2019predicting} in ICU, is therefore suggested.